Divorce Statistics: Over 115 Studies, Facts and Rates for 2018

-Just in case you don’t have 20 hours to spare (it may or may not have taken this long to compile this list), we have compiled a nearly exhaustive list with every divorce statistic, study, and fact that we could find.
-As we move through 2016 towards 2017, here is everything you need to know – and quite possibly more- about divorce.
+Just in case you don’t have 20 hours to spare (it may or may not have taken this long to create this list), we have compiled a nearly exhaustive list with every divorce statistic, study, and fact that we could find.
+As we move through 2018, our San Diego divorce lawyer team have provided everything you need to know – and quite possibly more- about divorce.

 Divorce Rate in the United States

 1. As of 2016, both marriage rates AND divorce rates in the US are decreasing.